 The PCR process can be used for a wide variety of laboratory and clinical applications and purposes.
 Forensic labs use it to analyze DNA samples from a crime scene.
 Clinical health care labs use it to diagnose patients infected from a virus.
 Pharmaceutical research labs use it to analyze and duplicate DNA and RNA samples for use in the manufacturing of drugs and vaccines.

 Four components (reagents or chemicals) are needed for the PCR process:

-The PCR process begins with a segment of a DNA sample placed in a suitable tube along with the reagents and chemicals listed above.
+The PCR process has 4 steps:collection, preparation, amplification, and post PCR clean-up.
+The PCR machine steps happen in the amplification step.
+It begins with a segment of a DNA sample placed in a suitable tube along with the reagents and chemicals listed above.
 The tube is placed into the PCR machine or thermal cycler.
 The thermal cycler takes the solution through a 3-step process: denaturation, annealing, and extension.

 The solution contained in the tube is heated to at least 94°C (201.2°F) using a thermal cycler.
 The heat breaks the hydrogen bonds of the original DNA sample and separates the DNA into single strands (this is termed denaturation of double-stranded DNA).

 The sample mixture is then cooled to between 50 to 60°C (122 to 140°F) allowing the DNA primers and the DNA polymerase enzyme to bind to the individual strands of DNA that were separated by the heat (this is termed annealing of the primers).
 At this point, the nucleotides (A, T, C, G) from the added mixture solution will pair with the individual separated strands of DNA that resulted from the heating process.